 Traffic Management

-You may be asked to ensure advertisments are placed in the relevant newspapers giving prior notice for this event.
+Notification of road closures need to be placed in the relevant newspapers giving prior notice for this event.
 The advertisement will need to be placed 7 – 14 days prior to the event.
-Click here for an example of an advertisement.

 Cycling Events

-Cycling Events are relatively risky and if it’s a competitive race then they are considered High Risk.
+Cycling Events are relatively risky, if the event is held on the road it will automatically be considered a High Risk Event as per the Event Policy.
 Therefore, if you are planning a cycling event, ensure you have covered all aspects required to run a safe event.
-It is a time-consuming process putting together a cycling event so please allow plenty of time to plan and organise it – usually a minimum of six months is needed.
+Putting together a cycling event can be a time consuming process, so please allow plenty of time to plan and organise it – High Risk Events must submit their completed Event Application with all documentation at least 6-months prior to the Event.

 Helpful forms and information: